abewl/godot-maid/README.md

 All tasks below includes:
 - uses Godot 4.5
 - setting up gdscript, tscn scene file, assigning assets and integrating them together
-- all scripts are modular for imports and extensible for modification, ie: if currently enemy can only chase and damage player by collission, we can add enemy shooting projectile to the current enemy gdscript.
+- all scripts are modular for imports and extensible for modification, ie: if currently enemy can only chase and damage player by collision, we can add enemy shooting projectile to the current enemy gdscript.
 - setting up placeholder graphics and sprites
-- the project results in a godot 4.5 project with no runtime or compile errors.
+- the work results in a godot 4.5 project with no runtime or compile errors.

 1. **Setup enemy - setup all behaviours similar to BoI enemy**
   - enemy state machine